What You Must Know Before Changing the Sales Compensation Plan

 1) “Do I know what motivates each of my salespeople?”

 2) “Is my compensation plan structured to motivate them?”

 In other words, do we have the right people for the plan?

 Unless you have a VERY close relationship with your salespeople, they will likely not tell you the truth about what motivates them.
 They will say what they think you want to hear.
 You must conduct a thorough PERSONAL goal planning session with your folks to identify why they come to work and how you can tap into helping them excel in their sales role so they can reach their personal goals.
 You may be interested in our Sales Action Planning Playbook which provides a process to use.

 Additionally, to fully understand how to incent and motivate your team with expert precision, use an objective sales force evaluation process such as the tools we use to understand their level of motivation and what motivates them.
-At Braveheart Sales Performance, we use the Objective Management Group battery of assessments because they are the most accurate and precise tools on the market that are designed to be predictive and valid for salespeople.
+At Boost Profits, we use the Objective Management Group battery of assessments because they are the most accurate and precise tools on the market that are designed to be predictive and valid for salespeople.

 Finally, it is valuable to take a look at your company culture and your compensation plan as it relates to the way you are hiring.
 Do you know whether or not they will be motivated by the current plan?

 If you need help or have questions about doing any of this, reach out to me.
 We’re here to help.